 Overall, Nardostachys jatamansi is rich in various compounds such as sesquiterpenes, coumarins, and other phytochemicals, contributing to its medicinal properties.

 Medicinal Uses of Nardostachys jatamansi in Ayurveda Classics: Nardostachys jatamansi is highly regarded in Ayurvedic medicine for its diverse therapeutic properties, classified under various actions (Karma) that promote health and well-being.
 The plant is recognized for its ability to provide cooling effects (Sheetala), making it useful in conditions characterized by heat or inflammation [8].
 Its Varnya property contributes to enhancing skin health, while Vedanasthapana refers to its capacity to alleviate pain, providing relief in various painful conditions.
-Additionally, Nardostachys jatamansi plays a role in Sangyasthapana, which aids in inducing a state of calmness and tranquility [9].
+Additionally, Nardostachys jatamansi plays a role in Sangyasthapana, which aids in inducing a state of calmness and tranquillity [9].
 It is considered Medhya, enhancing cognitive function and memory, and Bhutaghna, it helps negate negative energies or spirits.
 The plant is also esteemed for its Balya properties, which promote strength and vitality.
 Further specific uses include Akshepashamana, which calms seizures; Nidrajanana, which promotes sleep; and Shamaka, which restores balance and alleviates imbalances within the body [10].
 The herb is beneficial in Deepana and Pachana, which enhance digestion and metabolism [11].
 In liver health, Nardostachys jatamansi is noted as Yakriduttejaka, and its Dahaprashamana property helps in relieving burning sensations.
 It aids in Anulomana, facilitating smooth bowel movements, and provides relief from abdominal discomfort characterized by Shoolaprashamana [12-13].
 Its effects extend to Hrid-balya, supporting heart health, and Raktabharaniyamaka, which aids in maintaining proper blood circulation.
 Furthermore, Nardostachys jatamansi is known for its Vajikara effects, enhancing fertility and vitality.
 It helps in managing Pitta dosha (Pittasaraka) and supports female reproductive health through Artavajanana (promoting menstrual health) [14].
 The herb has a role in inducing sweat (Swedajanana) and addressing skin conditions (Kushthaghna) [15].
 Lastly, it promotes Nadibalya, strengthening the nervous system, and Keshavardhana, enhancing hair health, while also providing fever relief (Jwaraghna) and managing anxiety (Udveshthananirodhi).
 Its diuretic effects (Mootrala) and mild purgative properties (Mridurechana) make Nardostachys jatamansi a multifaceted herb in the Ayurvedic pharmacopoeia, harnessing the power of nature for holistic healing.

 Table 1: Traditional Uses